 John and I have been going through loads of literature on brain tumours and we have joined various groups online.
 It’s so distressing knowing there’s no cure for what Grace has, but we don’t want to give up.
 We see stories of people with GBMs who are doing well.

 “It seems that, in the UK, the doctors’ hands are tied by their own guidelines.
 I’ve contacted private clinics about re-purposed drugs for Grace, but as soon as they find out it’s for a child they don’t want to know.
 It’s very frustrating.
 It feels like the people on the Facebook groups are more helpful than the medical professionals.”

 We became aware of immunotherapy, a pioneering treatment which can stop tumours from spreading.
 A lot of people on our online groups have done it and it seems to have been successful.
 It’s a lot more advanced than anything that is offered on the NHS.
 I find it shocking and frustrating that it’s not available in the UK.
 There is something that can help but we can’t access it.

 “The staff at the hospital are great and we appreciate all they’re doing, but this treatment on its own is not enough to beat this aggressive cancer.
 We are shocked that this standard of care has been the same for the last 20 years.”

-We have found a cancer treatment centre, called IOZK, in Cologne in Germany which offers immunotherapy.
-We have booked to go there for an appointment on 14 December.
+We found a cancer treatment centre, called IOZK, in Cologne in Germany which offers immunotherapy.
+We went there for an appointment on 20 December.
 Because this treatment isn’t offered on the NHS, we need to fund it ourselves.
 In total, the cost will be around £200,000, which includes the diagnostics, treatments, and personalised vaccines.

 Brain tumours are indiscriminate; they can affect anyone at any age.
 What’s more, they kill more children and adults under the age of 40 than any other cancer... yet just 1% of the national spend on cancer research has been allocated to this devastating disease.